 - Packets sharing the same source and destination addresses belong to the same network layer conversation (L3).
 Every pair of devices shares a single L3 conversation. - Packets with the same network source and destination addresses, transport layer source and destination ports and a specific transport protocol belong to the same transport layer conversation (L4).
-At this layer, the conversation mostly corresponds to a pair of TCP streams or UDP data exchanges. - Lastly, application layer conversations (L7) are identified using various TCP heuristics we have developed previously

-(citation removed due to double-blind review) and improved for this article.
+At this layer, the conversation mostly corresponds to a pair of TCP streams or UDP data exchanges. - Lastly, application layer conversations (L7) are identified using various TCP heuristics we have developed previously (Matoušek et al., 2015) and improved for this article.
+The difference is in the handling of corner cases in TCP reassembling, namely the computation with seq. numbers, order of processing of colliding TCP sequences, and remaining sequences without introductory, or conclusive TCP flags, for details, compare Appendix E 2.e.(ii-iii), 2.h, 4, 5 and original paper.
 The heuristics solve the problem when dealing with incomplete data or multiple sessions that are merged into a single transport layer conversation.
 L7 conversations reflect a single session between a client and a server application.